CS-SI/eodag/README.rst

 ============

 .. code-block:: bash
     USER=<allowed-user>
     git clone https://${USER}@bitbucket.org/geostorm/eodag.git
     # Then open `eodag/eodag/resources/providers.yml` and set the highest `priority` number to the preferred provider
-    # (default is eocloud).
+    # (default is airbus-ds).
 This only means all search will begin on that provider.
     python -m pip install eodag

 Usage